lucarv/connfac-lab/LAB 1/README.md

 2. On the IoT Devices page click **"+ Add"** and give the IoT device a name e.g. **Simulator**
 3. After you created a new device click refresh on the IoT Device page until the new device appears.
 4. Select the device and save the Connection string (primary key) you will need this to run the **Device Simulator** app.
 5. Follow the [Device simulator guide](https://github.com/lucarv/aziot_devsim).
-Make sure you install the simulator on the raspberry pi
+Clone it on your laptop or raspberry pi.
 6. Verify, as expected, that once the device connects, it immediatelly receives the desired properties of the device twin document.
 As we have not set any properties yet, all we see is the version number of the document.
 7. Let's now inspect the device twin document using the Portal
 We are taken into a pane that shows the json document.
 Inspect it and locate the desired properties section